auliakd/auliakd.github.io/_posts/2023-11-27-singapore.md

 If one day you return here,
 come as someone who has grown enough to say:

-> *"Thank you, for inspiring me to try harder — softly, but consistently."*
+> *"Thank you for inspiring me to try harder — softly, but consistently."*

 ---